Matt-prog/DateTime/README.md

 SS_mmm        //03:054
 ```

--`null_time` can be used on variables hour,minute,second,milliseconds,year,month,day with function `set()`.
+`null_time` can be used on variables hour,minute,second,milliseconds,year,month,day with function `set()`.
 It says, that this value will be ignored and will not be replaced by new value.

-- Raw DateTime value cannot be printed or converted to String, because it is uint64_t.
+Raw DateTime value cannot be printed or converted to String, because it is uint64_t.
 But you can use `String toStr64(uint64_t num);` that converts uint64_t to String.

 Not all functions was documented here, if you want to know more info or functions, you should to read DateTime.cpp file.